Famondir/Music-Suite/README.md

 Please find my [DDD process documentation on Miro](https://miro.com/app/board/uXjVNS_z_ZA=/?share_link_id=232588702866) as well.

-### Visual Studio Code

-I already used Visual Studio Code when I was working with JavaScript.
-I used it for Java a bit but also NetBeans.
-For my Python preject I decided to go with Visual Studio Code as well.
-I never liked PyCharm but needed something different than Jupyter Labs.
-I also installed the SonarCubeLint plugin to connect the Sonar Cube Server and Visual Studio Code.

-VSC was also promoted at the *Big Data* module where we learned that you can connect right into Docker Containers.
-I found out that there is a Plugin for R as well which I tired out a little bit.
-But I still tend to use RStudio here.
-VSC is realy flexible.
-But for daily data science work Spyder could be a nice alternative with Python because it offers the possibility to have a look into the created data structures and execute code line by line (just as RStudio does for R).
-But since I found the R plugin for VSC ther might be something comparable to Spyder and one can do everything in VSC in future?

-Follwing is a list of shortcuts I use with VSC.

-#### Shortcuts

-1. Ctrl+Shift+P: Execute stuff (e.g. like saving HTML version of Markdown)
-2. Ctrl+B: Toggle side bar OR **fat text in .md**
-3. Ctrl+Shift+F: Search all documents
-4. Ctrl+Shift+G: Source Control
-5. Ctrl+Shift+E: File view
-6. Ctrl+P: find a file and open it
-7. Ctrl+Shift+7: comment line (on other languages easily Ctrl+/)
-8. Ctrl+Shift+A: block comment
-9. Shift+F12: find occurancies of variable
-10. F12: go to variable definition
-11. F2: rename variable everywhere in scope
-12. Alt+Up/Down: swap lines
-13. Alt+Shift+Up/Down: create copy of line above / below
-14. Ctrl+Pos1/End: Go to first/last line of code

 ### Metrics4

 I pulled a docker image of sonar cube and created a container with it.
 At the first check of my code it told me to: